 Further analysis suggests that for some organisations, being mandated to achieve the matrix standard is not the only reason for seeking accreditation.
 Organisations, whose primary motivation for accreditation is contractual, recognise and value the wider benefits of the matrix Standard.

 Benefits of the Matrix Standard

 The matrix is highly regarded by many as a valuable tool that can aid performance and organisational development.
 The ability to benchmark services against the current best practice, and have processes critically reviewed, is regarded as a valuable investment of organisations’ time.
-Younger organisations in particular highlight that working towards matrix helps to develop and implement appropriate systems and processes, and that it enables them to compete on an equal basis with established competitors who have already achieved the matrix quality standard.
-Other respondents raised similar motivations for accreditation, looking to the standard as a product they sought to help manage business.
+Younger organisations, in particular, highlight that working towards the Matrix accreditation helps to develop and implement appropriate systems and processes and that it enables them to compete on an equal basis with established competitors who have already achieved the matrix quality standard.
+Other respondents raised similar motivations for accreditation, looking to the standard as a product they sought to help manage their business.

 Achieving Matrix Accreditation

 The matrix Standard is currently comprised of four key elements:

 - Leadership and management